MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-sql-database-dataflow.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-You can connect to Azure SQL databases in Dataflows Gen2 using the Azure SQL database connector provided by Data Factory in Microsoft Fabric.
+You can connect to Azure SQL databases in Dataflow Gen2 using the Azure SQL database connector provided by Data Factory in Microsoft Fabric.

 ## Connect to an Azure SQL database